CONNIELIUGH/league_of_legends_analysis/README.md

 Group A represents players with kills less than or equal to 10 and Group B represents players with kills greater than 10.
 Our evaluation metric is accuracy score, and we will use the significance level of 5%.

-Null Hypothesis: Our model is fair.
+**Null Hypothesis:** Our model is **fair**.
 Its accuracy for Group A and Group B are roughly the same, and any differences are due to random chance.

-Alternative Hypothesis: Our model is unfair.
-Its accuracy for Group A is higher than for Group B.
+**Alternative Hypothesis:** Our model is **unfair.** Its accuracy for Group A is higher than for Group B.

-Test statistics: Difference between Group B accuracy and Group A accuracy.
+**Test statistics:** Difference between Group B accuracy and Group A accuracy.
 (Group B accuracy - Group A accuracy)

 ---